Saughton Park Restoration Project

 About the project

 The 2nd round bid is competitive and will be applied for in August 2015, with a decision expected in December 2015.
-If successful, detailed design work and construction works will be done between the start of 2016 and end of 2018.
+If successful, detailed design work will commence immediately.
+Construction works will be carried out between 2017 and 2018.

-The Council is working with the Royal Caledonian Horticultural Society to explore how Saughton Park can be used as a base for their activities.
+The Council is working with the Royal Caledonian Horticultural Society (the Caley) to explore how Saughton Park can be used as a base for their administration and Edinbrugh based member activities.